vaginessa/InkOwl/README.md

 <p>TO-DO:</p>
 * Try to make the app look nice (We need UI tweaks)
-* Add "About" in the menu options action bar
 * Let's try testing our app

 ...to be continued